Yahya Jammeh: Other awards and honours

 Jammeh has received honorary doctorates from Saint Mary's University of Halifax in 1999 for providing his citizens "freedom to pursue their well-being, and to live in peace and harmony", St. Mary's College of Maryland in 2004, Universidad Empresarial de Costa Rica, Norman Academy, and National Taipei University of Technology.
-The honorary degree from Saint Mary's University in Halifax, Nova Scotia, was revoked by the University's Board of Governors in April, 2022.
+The honorary degree from Saint Mary's University in Halifax, Nova Scotia, was revoked by the University's Board of Governors in April 2022.

 He has also received dubious awards through the International Parliament for Safety and Peace, an unrecognised higher education accreditation organisation.
 Among these was a Nebraska Admiral certificate; however, Rae Hein, a spokeswoman for the Governor of Nebraska, stated "We regret that this individual has attempted to embellish a certificate for a Nebraska admiralship, claiming that it was a high honour bestowed upon him by the governor, when to the best of our knowledge, this person has no relationship with or ties to Nebraska."
 IPSP representatives also gave Jammeh two awards and a letter from Barack Obama that were later described as inauthentic or non-existent.
 Jammeh also received "Russian" and "German" honorary degrees from members of the IPSP.

 Depiction on Gambian currency

 Yahya Jammeh's portrait is depicted on some of the Gambian dalasi banknotes; 2014 polymer 20 Dalasis banknote commemorating 20 Years of his regime.
 The N.D.
 (2015) issue banknotes - 5 Dalasis up to 200 Dalasis.
+The face of Yahya Jammeh, which was printed on all bank notes in The Gambia, was removed from new bills in 2019.